Ledbury: Governance

 Ledbury forms part of three electoral wards of Herefordshire Council.
 It has a town council, a town clerk, a mayor and a town crier.
 The town crier, Bill Turberfield (locally known as 'Bill the Bell') opens events such as the annual Christmas Lights Switch-On.
-The mayor is Phillip Howells, who represents the Liberal Democrats.
-He was elected in May 2022.
+The mayor is Helen I'Anson.
 Ledbury is one of four market towns (the others being Leominster, Bromyard and Kington) in the North Herefordshire parliamentary constituency.
 Prior to 2010, it was part of the predecessor constituency, Leominster.
-Conservative Bill Wiggin has been the local MP since 2001.

 Transport

-The main roads through the town are the A449 and the A417, and the M50 motorway runs to the south.
+The main roads through the town are the A449 and the A417; the M50 motorway runs to the south.

 Ledbury railway station is near the western end of the Cotswold line and offers direct services to Hereford, Worcester, Birmingham, Oxford and London Paddington.
+Services are operated by West Midlands Railway and Great Western Railway.

-Bus services are operated by First Worcestershire and DRM Bus.
+Bus services are operated primarily by First Worcester and DRM Bus; routes connect the town with Hereford, Ross-on-Wye and Worcester.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Ridge Hill TV transmitter.
+Local radio stations are BBC Hereford and Worcester, Hits Radio Herefordshire & Worcestershire, Greatest Hits Radio Herefordshire & Worcestershire and Sunshine Radio.
+The town is served by the local newspaper, Ledbury Reporter which publishes on Fridays.